 Though it’s possible to sell your art, most investors don’t.
 An auction house, your best bet for selling, often charges hefty fees.
 Since art prices fluctuate regularly there are no guarantees selling will earn you a profit.

 When should you invest in art?

-Here are some signs the reward might outweigh the risk.
+Here are some signs the reward and experience might outweigh the risk.

-Most art investors start out as collectors.
+Most art investors start out as art collectors.
 If you love going to galleries and you’re already on the lookout for a great piece to add to your home, turn that appreciation into an asset!
-But if you don’t like art for its own sake, other investment options will serve you better.
+But if you don’t like art for its own sake, other options with an investment account will serve you better.